raginjason/features/src/yadm/README.md

 1. **Installs yadm**: Downloads and installs the latest version of yadm from the official repository
 2. **Clones dotfiles repository** (optional): If a `repositoryUrl` is provided, it will run `yadm clone <url>` to set up your dotfiles
+3. **Overwrites existing files** (optional): If `overwriteExisting` is set to true, it will run `yadm checkout $HOME` after cloning to overwrite any existing files with versions from your dotfiles repository
-3. **Handles localClass option** (optional): If the `localClass` option is specified, it will run `yadm config local.class <localClass>` to set a custom class for your local machine.
+4. **Handles localClass option** (optional): If the `localClass` option is specified, it will run `yadm config local.class <localClass>` to set a custom class for your local machine.
 This allows you to apply machine-specific configuration files based on the class name.

 ## About yadm